-Like potatoes, combines for gathering roots and bulbs are adapted with low to the ground vacuums and intake tillers, for example.
-Comparing these combines to those used for corn and wheat, you can see the size and height of the machines are different.
-And this is because these are above-ground plants, bushes, and trees that are reaped differently.
+Like potatoes, combines for gathering roots and bulbs are adapted with low-to-the-ground vacuums and intake tillers.
+Comparing these units to those used for corn and wheat, you can see the size and height of the machines are different.
+And this is because these are above-ground plants, bushes, and trees reaped differently.

-Below is a list of the types of harvesters used in much of California's agricultural harvesting process.
+Below is a list of the types of harvesters used in much of California’s agricultural harvesting process.
 Also discussed are the various types of personal injuries attendant with these machines.
-The first class of devices we discuss is "Harvestors."
-These harvesting contraptions remain more familiar in specific types of California agriculture.
+The first class of devices we discuss is “Harvesters.”
+These harvesting contraptions remain more familiar for specific kinds of California agriculture.

-The next types of machines are ancillary to harvesters.
-Most of all, these are used in support of harvesting crops and readying them for markets.
+The following types of machines are ancillary harvesters.
+Most of all, these are used to support harvesting crops and readying them for markets.

 These machines are: